MFarmer/SweetSmash-Flash/README.md

 <h3>Author's Comments</h3>

 Sweet Smash is my first Flash game effort, and was primarily developed as a learning experience.
-I had created an <a href="cs2.mwsu.edu/~mfarmer/web_course/sweetsmash/">HTML5 version</a> of this game first for a web development course at my university, and afterwards decided to port the game to ActionScript 3.0.
+I had created an HTML5 version of this game first for a web development course at my university, and afterwards decided to port the game to ActionScript 3.0.
 By porting the game, I was able to better understand the inherent similarities/differences between developing a game in Flash vs. HTML5.

 <h3>TODO</h3>
 <ul>